Blog

 How Ultrasonic Cleaning Works

 Transducers attached to the bottom of the tank create sonic waves in the 44 kHz range, which is super-duper high frequency.
 The sound waves travel through the liquid.
-This causes microscopic air bubbles to form and burst, a process called cavitation.
-As they burst, they blow off anything attached to the surface of the item to be cleaned, which includes dirt, oils, grime, and whatever other substances are making the jewelry look unclean.
+This causes microscopic low-pressure bubbles to form and implode, a process called cavitation.
+As they implode, they blow off anything attached to the surface of the item to be cleaned, which includes dirt, oils, grime, and whatever other substances are making the jewelry look unclean.
 Just think of millions of tiny gas explosions all around the jewelry

-This process, especially when using hot water and a de-greasing agent (I use a good squirt of Dawn soap), does a really great job cleaning chainmaille jewelry!
+This process, especially when using hot water and a de-greasing agent (I use a good squirt of Dawn soap), does a really great job cleaning chainmaille jewelry, even in those impossible to reach inner areas!

 My Ultrasonic Cleaner